 It is advisable to determine the method of analysis in the planning stages because the number of raters, types of items rated, and other factors can be pertinent.
 For help with determining inter-rater reliability, consult with Data and Research Services.

-The Office of Institutional Assessment (OIA) is interested in collecting any assessment data generated at Texas A&M University and will help departments track their projects and data in Weave Online.
-The advantage of using WEAVE Online is that it helps you develop a good plan.
+The Office of Institutional Assessment (OIA) is interested in collecting any assessment data generated at Texas A&M University and will help departments track their projects and data.
 The OIA provides assistance with planning and writing up the results of an assessment.

 The annual Texas A&M Assessment Conference is one venue for disseminating results.
 Also check your professional journals and associations for conference and publications related to pedagogy.
 Higher education publications include the Journal of the Scholarship of Teaching and Learning or the International Journal for the Scholarship of Teaching and Learning.